Diono is recalling 519,052 Radian R100, Radian R120, Radian RXT, Olympia, Pacifica, and Rainier convertible and booster car seats. Diono recall

-The following was posted on the Diono Facebook page to explain further:
+The following was posted on the Diono Facebook page to explain further about the Diono recall:

 “Diono is a leading designer and manufacturer of Child Safety Seats and other juvenile products.
 We are committed to improving safety for babies and young children traveling in cars.
 As a result of our rigorous quality control, and ongoing product testing, we have established that if our convertible child safety seat is installed forward facing in vehicles with a lap-belt (type 1) only without top tether it crosses into a technical non-compliance.
 If our convertible child safety seat is being used with a lap and shoulder safety belt (type 2) or with our Super LATCH system, or top tether the child safety seat is unaffected.“